nzfeng/signed-heat-docs/cpp/source/index.md

 ![teaser image](media/Teaser.png)

-Python bindings to this C++ code also exist via the `signed_heat_method` package on PyPI: toggle the "C++/Python" switch at the top of this page to see documentation for the Python version.
+Python bindings to this C++ code also exist via the `signedheat3d` package on PyPI: toggle the "C++/Python" switch at the top of this page to see documentation for the Python version.

 **Sample:**